7 Causes of Pride: How to be More Humble!

 10 Characteristics of a Prideful Person:

-- Insecure: You have a fragile ego that is easily hurt, offended, and triggered.
-You seek to hide your sensitivities from the world and exude confidence or toughness.
+- Insecure: You may have a fragile ego that is easily hurt, offended, or triggered.
+You might try to hide your sensitivities from the world by projecting confidence or toughness.

-- Self Righteous: A belief that you are better than others and have been blessed because you are “special” and “worked” harder than everyone else.
-You criticize, judge, and come across as entitled, a know-it-all, or condescending.
+- Self-righteous: Believing that you are better than others and have been blessed because you are “special” and worked harder than everyone else can lead to criticism, judgment, entitlement, or condescension.

-- Controlling: Trying to control life, the actions of others, and situations means you think you are more capable than God.
-These characteristics makes it challenging to let go and let God.
+- Controlling: Wanting to control life, the actions of others, and situations may suggest that you think you are more capable than God.
+This characteristic can make it difficult to let go and let God.

-- Power Hungry: You must be right all the time and be in charge or you feel insignificant.
+- Power-hungry: Feeling the need to be right all the time and be in charge may stem from a desire to avoid feeling insignificant.

-- Perfectionist: You do a lot of things like fasting, praying, and working harder than others to achieve more than others.
-Rather than doing it for the right reasons.
+- Perfectionist: Engaging in behaviors such as fasting, praying, and working harder than others to achieve more may not always be for the right reasons.

-- Boastful: Pride causes us to show off and brag.
+- Boastful: Pride can cause you to show off or brag.

 The prideful man or woman has to be better than everyone else so that they don’t feel small or insecure.
 But, you will ALWAYS fail if you try to do things by yourself and for selfish gain.
 You may get the earthly treasure but you will miss out on emotional happiness if you aren’t doing things from a place of humility.
 What are you doing by yourself?
 How can you be less prideful?